gburger5/AIDays_2024/README.md

 ## Challenges
 Integrating Firebase and Watson.AI during a hackathon was challenging, especially while syncing the API with our database.
 After overcoming errors, we built a smooth user-report pipeline.

-## Accomplishments
-We implemented offline functionality through data caching, ensuring users can access critical information even when internet access is limited.
-Balancing advanced features with disaster-specific needs was key to our success.

 ## What We Learned
 Our team learned how to integrate IBM’s LLM tools and manage data flow between models and our database, expanding our full-stack skills.